Kipok/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

 Tokenization and encoding of data is quite costly for punctuation and capitalization task.
 If your dataset contains a lot of samples (~4M) you may use tarred dataset.
 A tarred dataset is a collection of `.tar` files which contain batches ready for passing into a model.
 Tarred dataset is not loaded into memory entirely, but in small pieces, which do not overflow memory.
-Tarred dataset relies on `webdataset <https://github.com/webdataset/webdataset>`_.
+Tarred dataset relies on `TorchData <https://github.com/pytorch/data>`_.

 For creating of tarred dataset you will need data in NeMo format: